By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Overall it is safe for women to travel solo in the Dominican Republic, but like anywhere in the world, common sense and sensible judgment should always be on your agenda.

-Avoid walking alone in dark alleys or back streets alone late at night.
+Avoid walking alone in isolated areas or back streets alone late at night.
+In the resort town of Punta Cana, sexual assaults are common at night.

 Sexual harassment towards travelers is not common, although you might receive unwanted attention from Dominican men who might whistle or shout “hey mami” or “oye gringa”.
 This is not meant to cause harm, so just ignore them and keep walking.